4 Must-See Festivals in Thailand

 Chiang Mai is the best location for Yee Peng as it's a festival primarily celebrated in northern Thailand.
 You can find many places around the city worth visiting to celebrate Yee Peng.
 If you stay near the city, you won't need to travel far to enjoy Yee Peng.

-Major landmarks around the city also worth visiting for Yee Peng include Pratu Tha Phae Gate, Three Kings Monument, and the Narawat Bridge.
+Major landmarks around the city worth visiting for Yee Peng include Pratu Tha Phae Gate, the Three Kings Monument, and the Narawat Bridge.
 All of these locations are free to visit.
 In addition, during Yee Peng, many festivals of lights and lanterns happen a few days before the full moon.

 Why is Yee Peng worth Experiencing?